taliotech/django-meets-blockchain-site/docs/part-1/instructions.md

       """
       Check that the wallet address is valid
       """
+      # first, convert the address to a checksum address
+      value = Web3.toChecksumAddress(value)
+      # check the validity of the address
       if not Web3.isAddress(value):
           raise serializers.ValidationError("Value must be a valid wallet address") return value